Crescent City High School

 Crescent City Junior-Senior High School is a high school in Crescent City, Florida, United States for 7th to 12th graders.
 Its sports teams are known as "The Raiders".
-The school is operated by Putnam County School District.
+The school is operated by Putnam County School District (Florida).
 There are approximately 1000 students attending currently.
-Current courses include Health Sciences, Chorus and Band, Teacher Assisting, Welding, and ROTC.
+Current courses include Health Sciences, Chorus and Band, Teacher Assisting, Welding, Construction Tech and ROTC.
 CCJSHS is currently a "B" school, with plans of becoming an "A" school.